anarsafar/flashcard-app/README.md

-# flashcard-app
+# Flashcard-app
-This is simple Flashcard app.
+This is simple Flashcard app
+# Note